 But you can use your travel credit to make a flight reservation for other persons, including your parents, spouse, child, or friend.

 However, flight booking through a travel credit is feasible for the same person who has been offered the credit.
-For assistance with itinerary changes, talk to a customer service executive by giving a call on 1 (800) 221-1212.
+For assistance with itinerary changes, talk to a customer service executive by giving a call at 1 (800) 221-1212.

-How to get Refunds in Jetblue Travel credit?
+How to Get Refunds in Jetblue Travel Credit?

 You can apply for flight cancellation and a refund before departure.
 Moreover, you must remember the duration to request a refund to your JetBlue login travel bank.

 Furthermore, the team will initiate a refund within 20 days after receiving the flyer’s refund request.
 If you can’t see the money in your account after a long time, don’t hesitate to raise a complaint.